gdiaz384/py3TranslateLLM/README.md

             1. Specifying an entry in the `postTranslation.csv` dictionary to revert back the translated text to the original placeholder text used by the game engine: `Chloe` -> `[＠クロエ]`.
         - At this time, it is not clear which approach is 'better' because the 'problems' with the `chararacterNames.csv` dictionary approach are entirely hypothetical and so might be non-existant for a particular translation engine.
         - Regardless, being able to say 'do not include this line usually but make an exception if starts with this string' is very powerful for automation, so this functionality will be retained even if `characterNames.csv` gets removed or renamed later.
+-  There are a lot of dictionary.csv files involved.
+Understanding the overall flow of the program should clarify how to use them:
+    1. All input files besides `fileToTranslate` are read and parsed.
+    1. The data structure that holds both the untranslated and translated text while the program is working is called `mainSpreadsheet`.
+How it is created is handled differently depending upon if `fileToTranslate` is a spreadsheet or a text file.
+For spreadsheets:
+        1. If `fileToTranslate` is a spreadsheet (.csv, .xlsx, .xls, .ods), it is converted to `mainSpreadsheet` as-is.
+See above for the formatting guidelines.
+    1. If `fileToTranslate` is a text file, the following occurs:
+        1. Settings related to parsing dialogue from `parsingSettingsFile` are considered.
+        1. If present, `characterNamesDictionary` is also considered for which lines not to ignore in creating paragraphs from `fileToTranslate`.
+        1. The untranslated dialogue paragraphs are then written to the first column of `mainSpreadsheet`.
+    1. The process to translate the rawText column in `mainSpreadsheet` using a particular translation engine begins.
+Examples: koboldcpp, deepl api/web, fairseq/sugoi.
+        1. If a paragraph is present in `cache.xlsx`, it is translated using the cache file and the translation process skips to step #7.
+        1. If present, `characterNamesDictionary` is considered and replacements are performed.
+        1. If present, `preTranslationDictionary` is considered and replacements are performed.
+        1. The paragraph is submitted to the translation engine.
+        1. If present, `characterNamesDictionary` is considered to revert certain changes.
+        1. The untranslated line and the translated line are added to the `cache.xlsx` file as a pair.
+        1. If present, `postTranslationDictionary` is considered to alter the translation further.
+        1. The translated paragraph is then written to `mainSpreadsheet` in the column specified by the current translation engine.
+        1. Periodically as entries are translated, a backup.xlsx is made under `backups/[date]/`.
+    1. Settings in this parsing template are considered as they relate to word wrap and outputing the translation into text.ks files.
+    1. The right most entry in each row is written to a copy of the text.ks file.
+    1. `postWritingToFileDictionary` is considered.
+This file is mostly intended to fix encoding errors when doing baseEncoding -> unicode -> baseEncoding conversions since codec conversions are not lossless.
 - Aside: LLaMA stands for Large Language Model Meta AI.
 [Wiki](//en.wikipedia.org/wiki/LLaMA).
     - Therefore [Local LLaMA](//www.reddit.com/r/LocalLLaMA) is about running AI on a local PC.